What’s the first thing you think of when you hear fancy desserts? Is it crème brûlée or mille-feuille?

 How about something like a chocolate souffle that takes a bit of baking magic to get right?

-I’ve pulled together a list of 25 fabulous desserts that anyone can make at home.
+So, I’ve pulled together a list of 25 fabulously fancy desserts that anyone can make at home.

-I’ve tried many no-bake cheesecakes, and unless you eat it right away, the best recipes will have gelatin.
+I’ve tried many no-bake cheesecakes, and unless you eat them right away, the best recipes will have gelatin.

 Unfortunately, without it, it’s not unusual to see it start to sag and melt, even at room temperature.

 The beauty of no-bake cheesecake is that you can add in all kinds of fun stuff that you wouldn’t be able to if it were baked, such as a giant chocolate-covered strawberry!

 Your guests’ eyes will light up when they cut into this creamy dessert and find it full of sweet, juicy fruit!